thoughtspot/thoughtspot.github.io/pages/end_user_guide/data_view/sharing_for_end_users.md

 ---
-title: [elephant]
+title: [Overview of sharing]
 tags:
 keywords: tbd
 last_updated: tbd
-summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# About sharing

 Whenever you are working in ThoughtSpot, you are in your own private environment until you share your work with others.
-This applies to searches, pinboards, and any data you upload.
+Sharing applies to searches, pinboards, and any data you upload.

-## Objects you can share
+## What you can share

 This is a list of objects a regular, non-administrator user can share.
 Administrators have more granular control over data security.